-There has been an increasing number of men has been signing up for the platform over the past few years.
-In 2016, 40 percent of the new accounts created on Pinterest were by men.
-By 2018, that number had risen to 50 percent.
+There has been an increasing number of men signing up for the platform over the past few years.
+In 2020, the number of male Pinners increased by 40 percent year-over-year.

 4. Main Reasons People Use Pinterest

-If you’re looking to boost awareness of your ecommerce brand, then look no further.
-One-third of Pinterest users in the US say they use the social media platform to follow brands and companies (Statista, 2019).
-After looking for entertainment, that’s the second-most popular reason users use Pinterest.
+Plus, if you’re looking to boost awareness of your ecommerce brand, then look no further: four in ten Pinterest users say they use the social media platform to research brands and their products.

-Considering its more than 320 million monthly active users, we’re talking about around 100 million active users you could be marketing your brand to on Pinterest.
+Considering it has 478 million monthly active users, we’re talking about over 190 million active users you could be marketing your brand to on Pinterest.